istevens/stam_confirmation_bias/article.rst

 more confident in our belief, even if the information we collect has no value.
 [KLAYMAN1995]_ [JONES2000]_

 Any selectively collected evidence is then interpreted.
 Our confirmation bias kicks in here as well, especially where the evidence is ambiguous or vague.
-In instances where evidence is open to interpretation, we tend to give our beliefs the benefit of the doubt.
+When evidence is open to interpretation, we tend to give our beliefs the benefit of the doubt.
 [KLAYMAN1995]_ As an example, a teacher might interpret a student's non-standard answer to a question as either stupid or creative, depending on how the teacher feels about the student beforehand.